-Between perception and a response emerges a zone of feeling, a resonance, a vibration, a powerful affect that inaugurates the passionate geography evoked in Guiliana Bruno’s ‘atlas of emotion’ . . . art is not the expression of humanity, or of an underlying unity, but is rather the release of imagination from its human and functional home.
-Impossible, we might say, and yet a necessary threshold, which a nonrepresentational and affective art seeks endlessly to cross.
+Between perception and a response emerges a zone of feeling, a resonance, a vibration, a powerful affect that inaugurates the passionate geography evoked in Guiliana Bruno’s ‘Atlas of Emotion’ . . .

 –Iain Chambers, “Maritime Criticism and Theoretical Shipwrecks,” PMLA, May 2010